conorf50/pycom-us100/README.md

 - Check the connections
 - Swap the TX and RX pins (some sensors may be labelled incorrectly)
 - Use the print statements in the US100.py file for debugging.
+- If using an Expansion Board, make sure the TX and RX jumpers are being used.
+Removing them disables the second UART.